-For the final day of the Festival of Archaeology, we are looking at some of our most recent projects.
+Some of our most recent projects were just ahead of the Covid-19 Pandemic.
 As yet they these do not have full or final reports but there are still interesting findings we can share.

 At Nether Stowey we had the opportunity to briefly investigate an Operational Base that was already partially collapsed.
 The site was on a farm, and had proved an ongoing issue for the sites owners, as their sheep regularly found a way through increasingly expensive fencing and into the OB.
 Once there they struggled to extract themselves and over the years, more than one had ended their days there.
 The plan was therefore to bury the OB and prevent this happening.
 CART were offered the opportunity to investigate the OB prior to the site being buried.
 In this situation there is no need undertake a total excavation.
 Parts of the structure will remain intact for future generations to study.
 The purpose was to learn what was not immediately obvious.
 There was limited time, with a day or preparation and a day for excavation.